rosell-dk/webp-convert-cloud-service/README.md

 The actual conversion is handled by [webp-convert](https://github.com/rosell-dk/webp-convert/)

-You can configure the library in the yaml file.

 The script is functional, but is under construction.
 I expect a lot of progress the following weeks.